EthanC2/code-club/interest-meeting-plans.md

 ## The Competitive Programming Club
 Leader: None (Ally?).

+- Practice websites: Kattis and LeetCode
+- 2-3 Weekly problems from Kattis, LeetCode, or other sites like CodeWars
+- Attending college coding competiions like [ICPC](https://icpc.global/) (November!)
+- Post-competition problem review
+- Reference repository with common data structures and algorithms used in competitive programming

 ```mermaid
 graph TD;
     id1[Participate in Competitive Programming Competitions]-->id2[Review Problems and Solutions Post-Competition];